Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Traditional and modern approaches to decomposing social disparities

-The structure of the paper is as follows: it begins with an introduction to counterfactual notation (Section \ref{Notation}) and a general review of interventional effects defined by stochastic mediator interventions (Section \ref{Section: Interventional effects general}).
+The structure of this article is as follows: it begins with an introduction to counterfactual notation (Section \ref{Notation}) and a general review of interventional effects defined by stochastic mediator interventions (Section \ref{Section: Interventional effects general}).
 Approaches 1-3 are then outlined and illustrated with specific causal estimands (Sections \ref{Approach1}, \ref{Approach2}, \ref{Approach3}).
 Section \ref{Section Oaxaca} addresses the use of the twofold OB decomposition for linear outcome models in the context of Approaches 1-3.
-Section \ref{Application} illustrates the application of Approach 3 to the gender pay gap in West Germany, featuring relevant mediator interventions that demonstrate the approach's adaptability.
-The paper concludes with a discussion in Section \ref{Section Discussion}.
+Section \ref{Application} illustrates the application of Approach 3 to the gender pay gap in Western Germany.
+The adaptability of the approach is demonstrated by considering different types of mediator interventions.
+The article concludes with a discussion in Section \ref{Section Discussion}.

 \tikzset{ big arrow/.style={ decoration={markings,mark=at position 1 with {\arrow[scale=4,#1]{>}}}, postaction={decorate}, shorten >=0.4pt}, big arrow/.default=blue}